dannycastroaudio/itp/haiku/README.md

 As I crapped one out" -o aiff
 ```

-Following this, I checked my notes and the class [github](https://github.com/rdwrome/261fa25) and saw I had name it using this code
+Following this, I checked my notes and the class [github](https://github.com/rdwrome/261fa25) and saw I could name it using this code

 ```
 -o name.aiff